MingxuanZhangPurdue/FRMBIT/README.md

 # Learning a foundational representation of UK Biobank brain imaging traits

-All the commnadlines provided below should be executed from the folder that contains this README.md file
+All the commnad lines provided below should be executed from the folder that contains this README.md file.

 ## Set up enviroment